J-Navar/cyberSecuriy-portfolio/projects/network-traffic-analysis/README.md

 ## Author

 Jeremiah Navarrete
-Aspiring Cybersecurity Analyst | Focused on Defensive Security & Threat Detection
+Aspiring Cybersecurity Analyst | Focused on SOC & Threat Detection

 > Disclaimer: All labs were performed in controlled, educational environments.
 Email accounts, servers, and networks used were created for research and learning purposes only.